EliaKr/EliaKr/README.md

-### Hi there 👋, I am Elias, a student in my final year of high school from Greece.
+### Hi there 👋, I am Elias, an Electrical and Computer Engineering student from Greece.

 - 🔭 Interested and experienced in robotics and amateur radio.
-- 🌱 Currently experimenting with self-hosting and general coding projects.
 - 📫 Reach out [here](mailto:ilkringos@gmail.com).

 <!--